Bg

 When pumping it is very helpful to use your hands to massage your breasts and move milk towards the nipple.
 While wearing a hands-free pumping bra, position one hand between your breasts and one hand on the outside of the breast you will be massaging.
 Gently “roll” and compress the breast between your hands.
 This technique helps ensure you thoroughly drain the breast and can increase milk output by 25% or more.

-How to start combo feeding
+what to do when combo feeding

 If you have been exclusively breastfeeding or pumping and are considering introducing formula you may have questions about what to expect and how to ease into combo feeding.